chrisaxelson/tax4sa/README.md

 ## Example

-The data can be accessed by directly entering either `SARS_annual`, `SARS_monthly`, `STATSSA` or `SARB` and is in a tidy format to ease analysis within R. The revenue data is split by three revenue classifications in columns `T1`, `T2` and `T3` and all figures are in ZAR 000’s.
+The data can be accessed by directly entering either `SARS_annual`, `SARS_monthly`, `NT_forecasts`, `STATSSA` or `SARB` and is in a tidy format to ease analysis within R. The revenue data is split by three revenue classifications in columns `T1`, `T2` and `T3` and all figures are in ZAR 000’s.
 The dataframes `SARB_descriptions` and `STATSSA_descriptions` are also available to help with the details of each variable in those two sets of data.

 ``` r
 library(tax4sa)